jhuckaby/pixl-request/README.md

 # Compressed Responses

 The request library automatically handles Gzip-encoded responses that come back from the remote server.
 These are transparently decoded for you.
-However, you should know that by default all outgoing requests include an `Accept-Encoding: gzip` header, which broadcasts our support for it.
+However, you should know that by default all outgoing requests include an `Accept-Encoding: gzip, deflate` header, which broadcasts our support for it.
 If you do not want responses to be compressed, you can unset this header.
 See the [Default Headers](#default-headers) section above.

 # License